 If you’re still wondering how to blog like a boss and want to see these tips in action, check out these excellent blog posts from my CEO Teacher® School students!

 Don’t forget, teacher friend, that when you come from a place of service and value with your blog posts, your ideal community will flock to you.
 If you try too hard to sell your resources, it’ll show.
-And remember that I’m always here for you, so download the Start or Expand Your Online Teacher Business guide and let’s get started!
+And remember that I’m always here for you, so download the Teachers Map of Online Business Secrets and let’s get started!
 And, let me know which of these tips on how to blog was the most helpful for you in a comment!

 © kayse morris 2020 / legal / design by saffron ave